Giovanni Battista Cavalcaselle: Biography

 Cavalcaselle was born in Legnago, Veneto.
 He studied at the Academy of Fine Arts in Venice.
 Cavalcaselle participated in the Revolution of 1848 and in the Roman Republic, and was sentenced to death in absentia.
 After the fall of the republic he lived in England for several years.
 There he published, together with Joseph A. Crowe, their first joint work, Early Flemish Painters (1856), later followed by the History of Painting in Italy (3 volumes, 1864-1866).
 Other important works by Crowe and Cavalcaselle are The Life of Titian (London, 1876), and The Life of Raphael (London, 1883).

-He worked as a consultant on acquisitions to the National Gallery, London.
+He worked as a consultant on acquisitions for the National Gallery, London.
 By the late 1850s he was able to revisit Rome.
 In 1867 he was made inspector of the Bargello museum in Florence.
 He returned to Rome in 1875 to become the chief of the art department at ministerial level under the Minister of Public Instruction, until 1893.